ibm-cloud-docs/containers/cs_storage_block.md

     The removal of the pods is successful if no pods are displayed in your CLI output.

 4. Verify that the block storage classes are removed.
-    ```
+The removal of the storage classes is successful if no storage classes are displayed in your CLI output.

+    ```sh
     kubectl get storageclasses | grep block
     ```
     {: pre}

-    The removal of the storage classes is successful if no storage classes are displayed in your CLI output.